Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Decay of the energy

 \end{proof}

 To finish this section, we establish the best decay of the energy that we can attain so far.
-The methods employed are similar to that of \cite{RP}.
-In particular the constants do not need to be monitored as sharply as in section \ref{sectionp=3}.
+Note that the constants do not need to be monitored as sharply as in section \ref{sectionp=3}.

 \begin{cor} Suppose that $q_0|e| < \frac{1}{4}$.